fschutt/printpdf/CONTRIBUTING.md

 # Contribution and License

 The goal of `printpdf` is to be a complete PDF library so you could technically go ahead and build an alternative Illustrator just using this library.
 The library is commercially maintained by my company, Maps4Print (we make printable PDF maps from OpenStreetMap data).
 It was thought of a library for mapping and GIS.
 Instantiating content, minimal file size (useful when you have many polygons / roads / shapes) are the goals.
+It is thought for graphics-heavy PDF files, it may not fit your purpose completely.

 By contributing to this library, you license your code under the MIT license.